The Gurkha Welfare Trust case study

 “In Farnborough we have a large Gurkha community however much of our information was hard for people to access.
 Working with Gary, and the network of EX-Gurkha Community Leaders, we have been able to inform the community about the options available to them with translated presentations, leaflets and information sheets.”

-A series of dual language presentations given collaboratively by Jackie and Gary have explained the benefits offered by retirement housing, while Rob has arranged for people to come and visit St Clements’s Court and see the apartments and communal facilities in person.
+A series of dual language presentations given collaboratively by Anchor Community Partnership Managers and Gary have explained the benefits offered by retirement housing, while Rob has arranged for people to come and visit St Clements’s Court and see the apartments and communal facilities in person.

 Gary comments: “Working with Anchor has been a really positive experience.
 Each presentation and meeting we have arranged has been very well attended and we have been inundated with questions.

 “Retirement housing has been demystified in a big way for the local Gurkha community, many of whom would not have known how to arrange a visit or make an application previously."